FezVrasta/react-resize-aware/README.md

 The Hook returns an array with two elements inside:

-### `[ResizeListener, ...]` (first element)
+### `[resizeListener, ...]` (first element)

-This is an invisible component that must be placed as direct-child of the HTMLElement you want to listen the resize events of.
+This is an invisible React node that must be placed as direct-child of the HTMLElement you want to listen the resize events of.

-The component is not going to interfer with your layouts, I promise.
+The node is not going to interfer with your layouts, I promise.

 ### `[..., sizes]` (second element)